testit-tms/api-client-golang/docs/SharedStepReferenceSectionsQueryFilterModel.md

 HasModifiedDate returns a boolean if a field has been set.

+### SetModifiedDateNil

+`func (o *SharedStepReferenceSectionsQueryFilterModel) SetModifiedDateNil(b bool)`

+ SetModifiedDateNil sets the value for ModifiedDate to be an explicit nil

+### UnsetModifiedDate
+`func (o *SharedStepReferenceSectionsQueryFilterModel) UnsetModifiedDate()`

+UnsetModifiedDate ensures that no value is present for ModifiedDate, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)